-UC Berkeley's Automation Sciences Lab, directed by Professor Ken Goldberg of IEOR, EECS, School of Information, and Art Practice, is a center for research in robotics and automation, with current projects in Cloud Robotics, Computer Assisted Surgery, Automated Manufacturing, and New Media Artforms.
+UC Berkeley's AUTOLab, directed by Professor Ken Goldberg of IEOR, EECS, School of Information, Art Practice at UC Berkeley and Radiation Oncology at UCSF, is a center for research in learning for robotics and automation, with current projects in Cloud Robotics, Robot Learning from Demonstrations, Computer Assisted Surgery, Automated Manufacturing, and New Media Artforms.

-- Computer Assisted Surgery To improve patient care and more accurately target treatment within the human body, we're developing new geometric models and algorithms for surgical training, planning, and analysis, including fast FEM models of medical intervention in soft tissues, new methods for dose planning, brachytherapy, new image registration techniques, and new planning algorithms for steering flexible needles.
+- Computer Assisted Surgery To improve patient care and more accurately target treatment within the human body, we're developing new geometric models and algorithms for automating surgical subtasks such as suturing and debridement using the da Vinci surgical robot.
+We are also developing models of soft tissues and new methods for dose planning, brachytherapy, and planning algorithms for steering flexible needles.

 - Automated Manufacturing To produce the high quality, rapidly evolving products of the future, we're establishing a science base for automated assembly by analyzing its basic components.
 We develop efficient geometric algorithms for feeding, fixturing, and grasping industrial parts.